needle-mirror/com.unity.xr.arfoundation/Documentation~/trackable-managers.md

 }
 ```

-## Controlling the `GameObject` for a Trackable
+## Controlling a trackable's `GameObject`

-When a new trackable is detected, its manager will instantiate a prefab configurable on the manager.
+When a new trackable is detected, its manager instantiates a prefab configurable on the manager.
 The instantiated `GameObject` must have an `ARTrackable` component for that type of trackable.
-If the prefab is `null`, a `GameObject` with only the relevant `ARTrackable` will be created.
-If your prefab does not have the relevant `ARTrackable`, one will be added.
+If the prefab is `null`, the system creates a `GameObject` with only the relevant `ARTrackable`.
+If your prefab doesn't have the relevant `ARTrackable`, the system adds one.

-For example, when the plane manager detects a plane, it will create a `GameObject` using the "Plane Prefab" if specified, or an empty `GameObject` otherwise.
-Then it will ensure it has an `ARPlane` component on it.
+For example, when the plane manager detects a plane, it creates a `GameObject` using the "Plane Prefab" if specified, or an empty `GameObject` otherwise, then ensures that the `GameObject` has an `ARPlane` component on it.